A new era of localization begins with Lokalise AI

-When companies expand into new territories, style guides are one of the many tools that can make sure content is consistent, on-brand, and sensitive to local cultures and norms.
+When companies expand into new territories, style guides are one of the many tools that can make sure translated content is consistent, on-brand, and sensitive to local cultures and norms.
+It's used to define the tone, the formality, the grammar, and other stylistic preferences when targeting different audiences.
+Understanding what is AI translation can also play a key role in ensuring that the translation stays true to these preferences while leveraging the power of technology.

-In this article, you’ll learn how to put together a style guide for human and AI translators, and how to work with them to get the high-quality content you need.
+In this article, you’ll learn how to put together a style guide for human translators and how to transform it into a style guide that AI translation tools understand, so you get the high-quality content you need.
 After all, you don’t want that cleverly crafted copy in the original language to go to waste now, do you?

 You want your brand, product, and content to look and sound just right, no matter where you show up in the world.
 That’s where style guides can bring you peace of mind, and make sure everyone working on your content is aligned.